RsyncProject/rsync/rsync.1.md

     local transfer, the client side is the sender.)

-    This option has no affect on a daemon, since the daemon configures whether it wants munged symlinks via its "munge symlinks" parameter.
+    This option has no affect on a daemon, since the daemon configures whether it wants munged symlinks via its "`munge symlinks`" parameter.
 See also the "munge-symlinks" perl script in the support directory of the source code.

 0.  `--copy-dirlinks`, `-k`